reactjs/react.dev/content/docs/reference-react-component.md

 This method only exists as a **[performance optimization](/docs/optimizing-performance.html).** Do not rely on it to "prevent" a rendering, as this can lead to bugs. **Consider using the built-in [`PureComponent`](/docs/react-api.html#reactpurecomponent)** instead of writing `shouldComponentUpdate()` by hand. `PureComponent` performs a shallow comparison of props and state, and reduces the chance that you'll skip a necessary update.

 If you are confident you want to write it by hand, you may compare `this.props` with `nextProps` and `this.state` with `nextState` and return `false` to tell React the update can be skipped.
-Note that returning `false` does not prevent child components from re-rendering when *their* state changes.
+Note that returning `false` prevents child components from re-rendering when the props values are updated however it does not prevent child components from re-rendering when *their* state changes.

 We do not recommend doing deep equality checks or using `JSON.stringify()` in `shouldComponentUpdate()`.
 It is very inefficient and will harm performance.